lbryio/spec/index.md

 The ultimate purpose of much of the claim and blockchain design is to provide human-readable URLs that can be trustfully resolved by clients that have don't have a full copy of the blockchain (i.e. [Simplified Payment Verification](https://lbry.tech/glossary#spv) wallets).

+It is possible to write extremely short, human-readable and memorabl

 #### Components